 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

-- 2 Other Issues Affecting Security
+- Other Areas Affecting Security

 Thousands of websites and blogs are attacked every year … not just WordPress sites!